BehradSol/EfficientFFBS/README.md

 Example:

 In this example, we assume that there are N<sub>y</sub>=3 observations, N<sub>x</sub>=5 sources, and T=50 time samples.
-The underlying source dynamic is considered as an vector auto-regressive process with 1 lap, i.e. VAR(1) as
+The underlying source dynamic is considered as an vector auto-regressive process with 1 lag, i.e. VAR(1).
+The noise covariance matrix is also assumed to be diagonal.

+In Fig.1, the estimated verions of the signal, i.e. non-causal belifes p(x<sub>t</sub> | y<sub>1:T</sub>), and ground truth are compared.
+As it can be seen, the conventional filtering (Kalman filtering) scheme is almost the same as the EfficientFFBS.

 | ![](Figs/Comparison.png) |
 |:--:|
 | Fig 1.
 Comparison of the conventional filtering and EfficientFFBS |

+In Fig.2, the 95% quantile of the estimation (via EfficientFFBS) is depicted.

 | ![](Figs/Quantile.png) |
 |:--:|